K8F/liri-node-app/README.md

 ## Introduction

-LIRI is node.js application that works kind of  like Apple's SIRI.
+LIRI is a node.js application that works kind of  like Apple's SIRI.
 Instead of Speech Interpretation and Recognition Interface, LIRI is a Language Interpreation and Recognition Interface.
-In other words, LIRI works when users enter text commands via terminal.
+LIRI works when users enter text commands via terminal.
 With LIRI, you can:

 * Search for upcoming concerts for an artist
 * Find a song on spotify